5 Minute Read

 By planning ahead and investing in proper security, costly business mistakes can be avoided.
 Here are four things your organization can do right now to slam the door on cyber criminals:

-3. Passphrases Not Passwords: Breaking employee passwords is one of the most common ways for cyber criminals to access company data.
+Breaking employee passwords is one of the most common ways for cyber criminals to access company data.
 To increase security, it is recommended that employees use an entire phrase when creating a password.
 Including spaces between a minimum of four words is a great start but to make it even more complicated, try adding in characters, numbers and case-sensitive words.
-By lengthening and complicating this form of security, hackers will have a much more difficult time getting through
+By lengthening and complicating this form of security, hackers will have a much more difficult time getting through.

 When a cybersecurity attack occurs, time is of the essence.
 Cyber criminals are known for attacking companies more than once, especially when the company was easy to exploit the first time around.
 Any company that does not have a plan in place is only making the hacker’s job that much easier.
 Remember that something is always better than nothing.